mapproxy/mapproxy/doc/auth.rst

 Authentication and Authorization
 ================================

-.. warning:: This page and the described feautures of MapProxy are a work in progess and might change anytime.

 Authentication is the process of mapping a request to a user.
 There are different ways to do this, from simple HTTP Basic Authentication to cookies or token based systems.

 Authorization is the process that defines what an authenticated user is allowed to do.
 A datastore is required to store this authorization information for everything but trivial systems.
 These datastores can range from really simple text files (all users in this text file are allowed to do everything) to complex schemas with relational databases (user A is allowed to do B but not C, etc.).

 As you can see, the options to choose when implementing a system for authentication and authorization are diverse.
-Developers (of SDIs, not the software itself) often have specific constraints, like existing user data in a database or an existing login on a website for a Web-GIS.
+Developers (of SDIs, not the software itself) often have specific constraints, like existing user data in a database or an existing login page on a website for a Web-GIS.
 So it is hard to offer a one-size-fits-all solution.

 Therefore, MapProxy does not come with any embedded authentication or authorization.
 But it comes with a flexible authorization interface that allows you (the SDI developer) to implement custom tailored systems.